 Certain Asthma Action Plans may be sufficient for students to carry and self-administer asthma medication at school.
 A student may be subject to disciplinary action if the medication is used in a manner other than as prescribed.
 The required forms are available from the credentialed school nurse or administrator.
-School health personnel do not prescribe or give advice regarding medication.

-Education Code section 49414 I requires school districts, county offices of education, and charter schools to provide emergency epinephrine auto-injectors to school nurses and trained personnel who have volunteered and are authorized to use epinephrine auto-injectors to provide emergency medical aid to individuals who are suffering, or reasonably believed to be suffering, from an anaphylactic reaction (severe allergic reaction).
+Education Code Section 49414 I requires school districts, county offices of education, and charter schools to provide emergency epinephrine auto-injectors to school nurses and trained personnel who have volunteered and are authorized to use epinephrine auto-injectors to provide emergency medical aid to individuals who are suffering, or reasonably believed to be suffering, from an anaphylactic reaction (severe allergic reaction).